 Are these sawn logs a part of a logging operation or an indication of deforestation?

 Reforestation is generally regarded as a good thing, but there have been plenty of cases wherein the choice of species used in reforestation have proven to be unsuccessful, ill-suited to the climates or the soils where they were planted, or incompatible with the needs and/or wants of the local populations regarding their expectations.
-Land managers must first obtain support for reforestation efforts but then must be successful to a sufficient degree if they are ever going to attract future administrative, financial and political support.
+Land managers must first obtain support for reforestation efforts but then must be successful to a sufficient degree if they are ever going to attract future administrative, financial, and political support.

 Private companies and landowners who own the land and pay taxes on them are inclined to replant and replenish.
 The old adage that if you cut a tree you should plant a tree, has been followed for decades.
 Statistics from some commercial forestry operations in the United States show that for every tree cut, there are 11 or more trees planted to replace them.
 That is an example of recycling.
-Recycling also applied to other countries that deal with forest manage issues.
+Recycling also applied in other countries that deal with forest management issues.

 There are many benefits to reforestation

 Afforestation is becoming increasingly popular in desert lands.

 Anything that can be said about deforestation and modern large-scale campaigns of reforestation might also have a common link to afforestation.
 By definition, afforestation is the process of re-establishing forest and/or shrubs to land that previously contained forests and shrubs, or was never vegetated.
 Thus, choosing the species that meet societal needs, ideally on a sustainable basis and within the context of the present day biological imperatives of climate, soils and population pressures are huge challenges.
 The factors that caused the land to become deforested in the past may be the same ones that newly afforested land may face in the future, not least of which are the demands made on the land by uncontrolled access by humans and grazing animals.